Last Updated On May 1, 2023

 Step-2:.
 Locate the two screws (standard circular saw) that hold the guard in place.
 These screws are usually located near the front of the saw, just behind the blade.
 Using a screwdriver or Allen wrench, remove these screws and set them aside.

 Step-3: With the screws removed, carefully remove the blade guard.
-(Taking note of how it is attached, so that you can reassemble it later.)
+(Take note of how it is attached, so that you can reassemble it later.)

 That is all.
 You accomplished a great task.
 Furthermore, you can replace or reattach the guard at any time by repeating these steps.